Undefined1234/TeamChallenge_Group6/README.md

 This GUI is also CUDA compatable.
 In order for CUDA to work properly please install the correct version of [torch](https://pytorch.org/get-started/locally/).
 Upon running the angle estimation the GUI will tell if a CUDA device was found.
 If nu CUDA device could be found the estimation will be performed on CPU.

 ## Troubleshooting
+**CUDA not found:** Most likely the correct pytorch version was not installed.
+Please make sure the virtual environment contains the correct pytorch version.

+**GUI not starting after running:** Please check if Edge Explorer was installed on your device.